At Language Camp, Reclaiming Tradition Is Between Basketball And Lunch

-KELLY: Michel Martin's daughter and son are attending the camp for the third time.
+KELLY: Michelle Martin's daughter and son are attending the camp for the third time.
 Martin's from the Tlingit village of Hoonah where she picked up some of the language from her grandparents.
 She says, her kids already speak it better than she does.

-MICHEL MARTIN, BYLINE: I can understand phrases and I know what they're saying and I try to learn and I'm like, oh, my gosh I need to go back and learn some more.
+MICHELLE MARTIN: I can understand phrases and I know what they're saying and I try to learn and I'm like, oh, my gosh I need to go back and learn some more.

 KELLY: Most of the kids say, they were initially hooked because of the basketball but keep coming to learn their language.
 Sixteen-year-old Jaime Kelley-Paul says he's not even that interested in sports, instead he wants to build up the Alaskan native pride that was almost lost.

 JAIME KELLEY-PAUL: It's my culture.
 I love it.
 It's fun to learn about it.
 It's important to keep our culture alive instead of just everyone being one type of person.